NEW Episode: The 1600 Sessions Podcast

-WASHINGTON, Jan.
-25, 2022 /PRNewswire/ -- The White House Historical Association released a new episode of the 1600 Sessions podcast today, "Abraham Lincoln, Robert Burns, and the Scottish Connection," which details the long history of Scottish influence on the White House, dating back to the Scottish stonemasons that contributed to the construction of the Executive Mansion.
+WASHINGTON, May 27, 2022 /PRNewswire/ -- The White House Historical Association released a new episode of the 1600 Sessions podcast today, "James Hoban: The Charleston Years," which ponders hints and clues of the formative years of the ambitious young Irishman, who designed and built the White House.

-In this episode, Association President Stewart McLaurin speaks with Murray Pittock, professor at the University of Glasgow and Ian Houston, president of the Scottish Business Network Americas, about President Abraham Lincoln's fondness for famed poet Robert Burns and Scottish culture throughout his life.
-Burns authored "Auld Lang Syne" in the late 18th century and was one of Lincoln's greatest literary and personal inspirations.
+In this episode, President of the White House Historical Association Stewart McLaurin and historic preservationist and White House Historical Association Next-Gen Leader Shea McEnerney explore the Southern seaport city of Charleston, South Carolina to uncover the influences and legacy of James Hoban.

 Watch the full video of this podcast episode here.